Bonfire/bptf-misc-utils/README.md

 **Note: To receive automatic updates when this script updates, please be sure to enable automatic update checking for this script on your preferred User Script Manager.**

+## Examples

+_Killstreak summary showing the sheen and/or killstreaker for listed items_

+_Links to the marketplace.tf page for all items_

+_Marking of "unwanted" unusual effects on the generic unusual items search_

 ## Changelog

 **1.0.0**